QuickClade

 cos

 Use 1-cosine similarity of kmer frequencies.
-Measures the angular distance between k-mer frequency vectors, emphasizing relative composition over absolute counts.
+Emphasizes relative composition over absolute counts.

 euc

-Use Euclidian distance.
-Computes L2 distance between k-mer frequency vectors.
+Use Euclidean distance (L2 distance) between kmer frequency vectors.

 hel

 Use Hellinger distance.
-A probabilistic distance metric that treats k-mer frequencies as probability distributions.
+Treats kmer frequencies as probability distributions.

 abscomp

 GC-compensated version of abs (default).
-Uses absolute difference with GC content normalization to reduce bias from compositional differences.
+Uses absolute difference with GC content normalization to reduce compositional bias.

 Note: The distance metric strongly impacts ccm, gcmult, and strmult.
 Defaults are optimized for abscomp.